TristanBlackwell/bodyevo/README.md

 # bodyevo

-Static site using materializeCSS and JS for bodyEvo ladies gym
+Static site styled with materializeCSS and JS for bodyEvo ladies gym